alecks/pylon-cli/site/src/2_setup.md

 ```

 This will create a project with a starter template, installing all required dependencies.
 Make sure to install [npm](https://npmjs.com) if you haven't already.
 You can really use whatever editor you want, but [Visual Studio Code](https://code.visualstudio.com) is recommended; it has great TypeScript integration.

+> If you're getting errors out of nowhere, it's _very_ likely that you have an out-of-date version of the SDK typings.
+This is because the recent updates to the typings haven't been published to npm.
+It's an easy solution, though: **download the newest typings from [here](https://pylon.bot/runtime-typings/0.0.1/pylon-runtime.d.ts) and [here](https://pylon.bot/runtime-typings/0.0.1/pylon-runtime-discord.d.ts).
+Once you've got them, replace the files in `node_modules/@pylonbot/runtime` and `node_modules/@pylonbot/runtime-discord` respectively.**

 ## Configuring your project